 Rental scams

-If you have been personally affected by a scam, you can make an official complaint to the Office of Fair Trading and/or your local police station.
+If you have been personally affected by a rental scam, you can make an official complaint to the Office of Fair Trading, and report the matter via ReportCyber so that it can be referred to the right law enforcement agency to investigate.
+Should you require assistance to submit a report, please contact Policelink on 131 444.
 You should also contact your bank as soon as possible.
-Learn more about about where to get help.
+Learn more about where to get help.

 Rental scams are common and include online classified ads or social media posts advertising a fake rental property.
 These advertisements are usually posted by someone pretending to be a property manager/owner and are often for properties that don’t exist or are unavailable for rent.